FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 (i) Mission calculations can require considerable computational power and take several seconds.
 Therefore, the agent must remain available during this period and not be used by other tasks.

+(ii) In some missions, multiple agents may need to perform sequential assignments.
+In such cases, one agent must be reserved to wait for the completion of assignments from another agent.

-(ii) Some missions require unique tools or devices that may not be present at the required agent.
+(iii) Some missions require unique tools or devices that may not be present at the required agent.
 Thus, ensuring the readiness of both the agent and its hardware for the specific assignment is important.

-(iii) In the interest of security, heavy agents, even those set to automatable mode, should communicate their upcoming assignment visually or soundly to their surroundings.
+(iv) In the interest of security, heavy agents, even those set to automatable mode, should communicate their upcoming assignment visually or soundly to their surroundings.
 This feature allows anyone nearby to abort the assignment before it starts if deemed necessary.

 However, in some scenarios, agents should not be blocked waiting for a mission calculation.
-Instead, they should either fail the mission if they become unavailable after the calculation is done, or queue the assignment to be executed later.
+Instead, they should either fail the mission if they become suddenly unavailable after the calculation is done, or queue the assignment to be executed later.
 For those scenarios, the developer mush uncheck the option `Acknowledge reservation` on the `Register Agent` tab in the dashboard.